stillonearth/CheckersOnBevy/README.md

 ### Rust, Bevy and Torch

-Subjective state of these instruments (Februrary 2022):
+Subjective state of these instruments (February 2022):

-* Rust & Bevy
+* **Rust & Bevy:**  Bevy is suitable for implementing novel training environments because of stability, memory safety and broad ecosystem of plugins.
+Bevy doesn't cost you anything, distributed with double MIT, Apache 2.0 and can be freely used in research and production.
+It can also target Web, Desktop and Mobile making it prime choice for rapid prototyping.
-* PyTorch
+* **PyTorch:** Has been stable enough that code from 2019 has been used with minor modifications.

 ***